FalixNodes-Software/KB-articles/content/_posts/minecraft/java/2025-03-15-bungeecord.md

 2. Select a fallback server from your server list.

 3. You will be redirected to the [Console Page](https://client.falixnodes.net/server/console)  of your server.
-In the top navigation bar, hover over "Manage", then navigate to the [File Manager](https://client.falixnodes.net/server/filemanager).
+In the navigation menu, open the "Console & Files" category and navigate to [File Manager](https://client.falixnodes.net/server/filemanager).

 5. Locate and open 'server.properties'.